voyeg3r/dotfaster/vim/wiki/dicasvim.md

 to sort by surname just do this:

     :%!sort -k1

+### Sum second column using awk
+Let's say you have this file:

+    index  1
+    other  2
+    one    3
+    two    6

+In order to sum column two you can use this command

+    :r!awk 'NR<=4 {sum+=$2} END {print "total: "sum}' %

+Another similar example:

+OBS: as we have spaces and awk considers it as field separator, we do not have to worry about changing field separator.

+    delta: 0.146577 -- loop: before imiu
+    delta: 0.146109 -- loop: before imiu
+    delta: 0.146568 -- loop: before imiu
+    delta: 0.146971 -- loop: before imiu
+    delta: 0.147879 -- loop: before imiu
+    delta: 0.147153 -- loop: before imiu
+    delta: 0.146387 -- loop: before imiu

+    :r!awk 'NR<=7 {sum+=$2} END {print "total: "sum}' %

+    total: 1.02764

 ### Vim duplicate line multiple times with 2 keypresses
 + http://stackoverflow.com/a/43755604/2571881